Node.js on FreeBSD: A Seamless Installation Guide for Open Source Enthusiasts

 - Use the package manager

-to install Node.js - Verify the installation
+pkgorportmasterto install Node.js - Verify the installation

-command, which seamlessly handled the installation process.
+For those interested in the nitty-gritty details, I used the portmaster command, which seamlessly handled the installation process.
 The x64 version of Node.js installed without a hitch, showcasing FreeBSD’s excellent compatibility with modern development tools.

 This smooth installation process is a testament to both the FreeBSD community’s dedication to supporting a wide range of software and the Node.js team’s commitment to cross-platform compatibility.